ssube/onnx-web/README.md

 ```

 Models based on Stable Diffusion typically need to be in the `diffusion` category, including the Stable Diffusion
 upscaling model.
-You can provide a local path, starting with `./`, or a repository on https://huggingface.co.
+For more details, please [see the user guide](./docs/user-guide.md#adding-your-own-models).

 Set the `ONNX_WEB_EXTRA_MODELS` environment variable to the path to your new `extras.json` file before running the
 launch script: